daleao/sdv/AwesomeProfessions/README.md

 Once the ribbon has reached its fourth stage, signaling that all professions have been obtained, its level cap is raised to 20, allowing the farmer to continue developing tool proficiency or max health.
 Skill level also affects the odds of higher quality crops and fishes, the amount of berries foraged per bush, and the duration of Super Mode and related perks.
 Non-vanilla skills at the moment are not supported by prestige.

 At levels 15 and 20, the farmer can choose a profession to prestige, improving one of its base perks, or, in some cases, granting entirely new ones.
 These choices can later be changed at the Statue of Prestige, for a cost.

+All Prestige features are optional and may be disabled or customized in the configs.

 ## Compatbility